berbyte/ber-os/README.md

 </div>

-## What is this all about?

-BER connects the tools you already use to manage your business with any third-party or internal system, letting you automate tasks and workflows using simple natural language commands powered by AI.
+## Overview

+BER is the superglue between your collaboration tools (Email, GitHub, Jira, Teams) and the APIs, Cloud providers, and databases you need to manage.

+Powered by an LLM, it understands natural language commands, translates them into executable actions, and runs them with your approval.

+Automating workflows, reducing manual effort, and keeping everything in sync.

 ## Why BER?